This post contains affiliate links. Please read our disclosure.

 Italian is one of the world’s most captivating languages, spoken by over 85 million people globally.
-While the majority of these speakers reside in Italy and Sicily, Italy’s historical influence has extended the language to countries like Libya and Ethiopia.
-Although Italian is not as widely spoken in these regions today, traces of Italian culture remain.
+While the majority of these speakers reside in Italy and Sicily, Italy’s historical influence has extended the language to countries such as Libya and Ethiopia.
+Italian is no longer widely spoken in these regions today, yet traces of Italian culture still remain.

 What makes Italian fascinating?
 Beyond its beauty, it holds significant cultural importance.
 The influence of the Italian language is profound in the arts and humanities, especially in opera, where many renowned works are written in Italian.
 It also has a noteworthy presence in the scientific community.
 Learning Italian can greatly enrich your cultural experience, regardless of your native language.

 I personally enjoy learning Italian.
 It is easily one of my favorite languages to learn and speak.
 Beyond its cultural influence, it’s a beautiful language, and there are aspects of it that don’t exist in other languages.
 Is Italian a difficult language?
-Yes and no. Of the five major Romance languages–Romanian, Spanish, French, and Portuguese are the others it is the most phonetic, meaning that words are pronouncing exactly as they are spelled.
-On the other hand, there’s never in the indication with accent marks where the stress on a word false.
-That can be a challenge for those learning language for the first time.
+Yes and no. Of the five major Romance languages—Romanian, Spanish, French, and Portuguese are the others—it is the most phonetic, meaning that words are pronounced exactly as they are spelled.
+On the other hand, there is no indication with accent marks of where the stress on a word falls.
+That can be a challenge for those learning the language for the first time.

 Also, there are three pairs of letters that often appear in words.
-If you’re learning Italian for the first time, you may not know right away based on sound whether or not to include both consonants or if there’s just one.
+If you’re learning Italian for the first time, you may not know right away based on sound whether to include both consonants or just one.
 For instance, the word “Velluto,” which means velvet, is spelled with two L’s.
-Once you get the grasp of the language and this and other idiosyncrasies, you can embark on a road to improving your language, and eventually being fluent.
-The key is to speak whatever possible with natives, and to consume as much as you can of movies, literature, and news in the language.
-These in fact are the best ways to learn a language.
+Once you get a grasp of the language and these and other idiosyncrasies, you can embark on the road to improving your language and eventually becoming fluent.
+The key is to speak whenever possible with natives and to consume as much as you can of movies, literature, and news in the language.
+These, in fact, are the best ways to learn a language.

-Italian one of the most popular languages to learn with patrons at Librairie de France, where I have the good fortune of working from 1991-1992.
-Many many know the bookstore as a place to procure works of famous French authors, but the place also had a huge inventory of books to learn foreign languages, and in many combinations.
-For instance, if you were French and wished to learn italian, we had courses for you, all available in simple book form or combined with tapes and/or videos.
-Our dictionaries section also were in and between many different languages.
-Some you wouldn’t even think existed, or We also had a large collection of music from around the world and not only French.
-No other bookstore in the United States or even possibly the world, had as large a collection of courses between different languages.
+Italian was one of the most popular languages to learn among patrons at Librairie de France, where I had the honor of working from 1991–1992.
+Many know the bookstore as a place to procure works of famous French authors, but the store also had a huge inventory of books to learn foreign languages in many combinations.
+For instance, if you were French and wished to learn Italian, we had courses for you, all available in simple book form or combined with tapes and/or videos.
+Our dictionaries section included many different languages—some you wouldn’t even think existed.
+We also had a large collection of music from around the world, not only French.
+No other bookstore in the United States, or possibly even the world, had as large a collection of courses for learning different languages.

-If you’re new to learning Italian, or would like to reacquaint with yourself with the language, I’ve included 75 beautiful Italian words.
-These are simple words, though beautiful.
-Truth be told, most words in Italian are beautiful, but I chose these because many represent nature and beautiful ideas.
-Below each word I’ve included the pronunciation by a native speaker.
-Try to commit these words to memory if you’re unused student in the language.
-These are basic words, but hopefully they’re beautiful enough to spark your interest in learning the language.
-So here are 75 beautiful Italian words:
+If you’re new to learning Italian or would like to reacquaint yourself with the language, I’ve included 75 beautiful Italian words.
+These are simple words, yet beautiful.
+Truth be told, most words in Italian are beautiful, but I chose these because many represent nature and lovely ideas.
+Below each word, I’ve included the pronunciation by a native speaker.
+Try to commit these words to memory if you’re a new student of the language.
+These are basic words, but hopefully, they’re beautiful enough to spark your interest in learning Italian.
+Here are 75 beautiful Italian words:

 1. Ombra